Trip Idea: IU Campus

 The Old Crescent

 IU was originally built as a seminary school further south, but the first buildings erected on the current campus are in the area known as the Old Crescent.
 Starting at the Sample Gates, visitors walk east to view the historic limestone structures that have stood since the late 1800's.
 The Rose Well House is also located in the Crescent and legend has it that a female freshman is not a true coed until she is kissed under its dome.

 One of the most picturesque spots on campus is the Arboretum.
 This sweeping park was formerly the site of the original Memorial Stadium and Little 500 bicycle race.
 Now it's an example of IU's commitment to maintaining green space and amplifying the campus' natural beauty.

-Be sure to stop by the legendary Assembly Hall, home of the IU Hoosiers basketball teams, and Cook Hall, the new practice facility.
-Other notable athletics facilities on campus include Armstrong Stadium, home to IU Soccer and where the annual Little 500 Bicycle Race is held, the brand-new Kauffman Field, home to the IU baseball team.
+Be sure to stop by the legendary Assembly Hall, home of the IU Hoosiers basketball teams, and the practice facility, Cook Hall.
+Both are iconic structures at IU and house historical exhibits.
+Other notable athletics facilities on campus include Armstrong Stadium, home to IU Soccer and where the annual Little 500 Bicycle Race is held, the new Kauffman and Mohr Fields, home to the IU baseball and softball teams.
 Memorial Stadium is a great stop for football fans and history buffs - portions of the historic USS Indiana WWII naval battleship stand at the stadium's west entrance to honor Hoosiers that have served in the armed forces.